arend-lang/site/src/documentation/language-reference/definitions/data.md

   | suc n => cons A (Vec A n)
 {% endarend %}

-The general syntax is similar to the syntax of functions defined by [pattern-matching](functions/#pattern-matching).
+The general syntax is similar to the syntax of functions defined by [pattern matching](functions#pattern-matching).
 Either {%ard%} \elim vars {%endard%} or {%ard%} \with {%endard%} constructs can be used with the only difference that
 {%ard%} \elim vars {%endard%} allows to match on a proper subset of parameters of data type.